OctaForge/OF-Engine/docs/source/guide/compiling.rst

    https://sourceforge.net/projects/boost/files/boost-binaries/1.41.0/libboost_python-vc90-mt-1_41.zip/download
    https://sourceforge.net/projects/boost/files/boost-binaries/1.41.0/boost_1_41_headers.zip/download

-   Unpack the .lib file from boost_python archive into cubecreate/src/windows/boost_python (create dir) Unpack "boost" directory from second archive into cubecreate/src/windows/boost (create dir, the path is src/windows/boost/boost/...)
+   Unpack the .lib file from boost_python archive into cubecreate/src/windows/boost (create dir) and rename the file to boost_python.lib.
+   Unpack "boost" directory from second archive into cubecreate/src/windows/boost (so the path is src/windows/boost/boost/...)

 Then, you have two ways to build cC.
 Visual Studio Express Edition is recommended and Code::Blocks support is currently incomplete.